Kristen hails from Modesto, CA. She is self-employed, raises chickens in her backyard, and bakes her own bread.

 Boy, did I research!
 I spent several days reading blogs and talking with other people who raise their own chickens.
 Along with my research, we definitely learned some pretty hard lessons through trial and error.

 When we bought our chickens, we almost got six.
 We were told that "six is a good amount of chickens."
 In hindsight, I'm so glad we didn't!
-Six chickens would have produced 42 eggs per week.
-There's just no way we could keep up with that.
-Also, we would have needed two chicken coops, as four of them are already pushing the limits of a standard-sized coop.
+Six chickens would have produced 42 eggs per week, and there's just no way we could keep up with that.
+Also, we would have needed another chicken coop, as four already push the limits of a standard-sized coop.

 Chickens do best in groups.
-They are birds, after all!
-The more, the merrier, really.
-But for the sake of your backyard chickens, keep your headcount at three or more.
-Anything less than that, and their natural "flock" hierarchies and behaviors are disrupted.
-They can get lonely, and end up with some pretty unfavorable behavioral problems (like not laying eggs!).
+The more, the merrier, really, but try to keep your headcount at three or more.
+Anything less than that and their natural flock hierarchies and behaviors are disrupted.
+They can get lonely and end up with some pretty unfavorable behavioral problems (like not laying eggs!).

 Did you know that chickens are technically farm animals?
 I sure didn't.
 This means that when city ordinances are concerned, they are not treated like any of your other pets.

-Before you bring chickens onto your property, check your city ordinances to make sure you're following the rules.
-If you live outside of city limits, you should be fine.
-But if you live within the city (like me) you will be subject to certain rules and regulations.
+Before you bring chickens home, check your city ordinances to make sure you're following the rules.
+If you live outside of city limits, you should be fine, but if you live within the city (like me), you will be subject to certain rules and regulations.

-For example: my city allows chickens in backyards.
-However, only hens are allowed, no roosters (roosters are males, and they tend to be loud!).
+For example, my city allows chickens, but only hens.
+No roosters are allowed (since roosters tend to be loud).
 No more than three hens are allowed, and the structure that they are housed in must be at least 40 feet from all surrounding houses.
-This means that they cannot be close to my house, or my neighbors's houses.
+This means that they cannot be close to my house or my neighbors' houses.

-Now, unfortunately for me, I had no idea that there were city regulations until long after I had already purchased my hens.
-Obviously, I am in violation of the "three hens only" rule.
-I am also in violation of the forty-feet rule, as I keep their coop right against my house on the back patio.
+Now, unfortunately for me, I had no idea that there were city regulations until long after I had purchased my hens.
+Obviously, since I have four, I am in violation of the three-hens-only rule.
+I am also in violation of the forty-foot rule since I keep their coop right against my house on the back patio.

-Luckily, I live in a fairly small farm-town.
+Luckily, I live in a fairly small farm town.
 I have heard that the city only enforces the rules if they get complaints from neighbors.
-I make a point to give my neighbors free eggs in hopes that they don't complain about my chickens.
+I make a point to give my neighbors free eggs with the hope that they won't complain about my chickens.

 Please, learn from my mistakes!
 Check with your city before you get your chickens.
-That way you can make sure you are in compliance, and will not end up facing any fines.
+That way you can make sure you are in compliance and won't risk any fines.

-Chickens Need More Space Than You Think They Do.
+4. Chickens Need More Space Than You Imagine

-I'm not exactly sure what breed my chickens are (can you say: "newbie?"), but I do know they are much smaller than many full-grown chickens I've seen at feed stores.
-Please, trust me when I say: they need more space than you think!
+I'm not exactly sure what breed my chickens are, but I do know they are much smaller than many full-grown chickens I've seen at feed stores.
+Still, trust me when I say they need more space than you think!

-I purchased their coop online, (from Wayfare, link is to the right!) when my chickens were still really tiny.
-The coop is supposed to house up to six chickens.
-Now that my hens are full-grown, I can't imagine fitting six chickens in there!
+I purchased a coop online (from Wayfair) when my chickens were still really tiny.
+The coop was supposed to house up to six chickens, but now that my hens are full-grown, I can't imagine fitting six of them in there!
 Just the four of them are almost too close for comfort.

 Also, please keep in mind that a chicken coop is only meant to house them at night!
-It's their shelter at night, and they can't possibly stay cooped up in there all day long.
+It's their nighttime shelter, and they can't possibly stay cooped up in there all day long.
 In addition to their coop, they will need an enclosed area to roam in.

 I let my chickens roam free in my backyard.
-Some people like to build a "run," or an enclosed area for their chickens to hang out in during the day.
-Some chicken coops even come with a built-in "run," most of which are way too small.
-If free range is not an option, you might want to consider building a large fenced-in area for them.
-Generally, chickens need a minimum of four square feet to live in.
-That's minimum, per chicken!
-Keep that in mind when you're deciding where you'll keep them, and how much space you'll give them.
+Some people like to build a "run," an enclosed area for their chickens to hang out in during the day.
+Some coops even come with a built-in "run," most of which are way too small.
+If free-range is not an option for you, you might consider building a large fenced-in area for them.
+Generally, each chicken needs a minimum of four square feet to live in.
+That's a minimum, per chicken!
+Keep that in mind when you're deciding where you'll keep them and how much space you'll provide.

 I didn't think we would have a problem.
 After all, we live in the middle of a busy neighborhood where there's virtually no wildlife.
-However, it seemed that as soon as we got our chickens, all the predators flocked to our yard!
+However, as soon as we got our chickens, the predators flocked to our yard!

 Raccoons are vicious little buggers!
-They are incredibly intelligent.
-They will go after your chickens if they get the chance.
+They are incredibly intelligent and will definitely go after your chickens if they get the chance.
 Raccoons were a huge problem for us.
-We ended up having to reinforce the chicken coop, putting pad locks on the doors, and nailing down anything that can be taken apart.
-They can easily figure out how to open a latch.
+We ended up having to reinforce the chicken coop by putting padlocks on the doors and nailing everything down.
+Raccoons can easily figure out how to open a latch.
 Be ready to battle these guys!